COPYWRITING IN ACTION COURSE INSIGHT #55

 Copywriting & Einstein Quotes

 We all love a good quote from a reputable name.
 I do too.
 By associating our work (and thus ourselves) with an authority on the subject, their prestige, eminence, credibility or down right wit rubs off on us.
 There’s nothing wrong with that.
 Unless everybody is doing it.
-Which is pretty much what’s happening with quotes these days.
+Which is pretty much what’s happens most of the time.

 However, the downside of quoting quotes is that it becomes cliché.
-Just as citing an overused phrase or opinion betrays a lack of original thought, so too, citing yet another quote reminds us of all the quotes we’ve ever read.
-This can lead to the conclusion that the writer is riding on another’s originality rather than offering a fresh new thought (or an old thought freshly said) to our understanding.
+Just as citing an overused phrase or opinion betrays a lack of original thought, so too, citing yet another quote can lead us to the conclusion that the writer is riding on another’s originality rather than offering a fresh new thought (or an old thought freshly said) to our understanding.

 After all, isn’t that what good writing is about?
 To make visible the invisible; to express what the reader cannot express; to simplify the complicated; to give a fresh take on things.

-They are written by participants of my Copywriting in Action course as an optional extra assignment to the group project: Climate of Ingenuity (a book of true stories about people dedicating their technical, engineering and scientific ingenuity to climate change mitigation).
-Not everybody took the challenge but those that did experienced a Mt Olympus moment.
-The brief was to express the need for human ingenuity in the face of a climate crisis.
-The following quotes were sprinkled throughout the book as thought-provokers between stories:
+These are written by participants of my copywriting course group project: Climate of Ingenuity (true stories about people using their technical, engineering and/or scientific ingenuity to address climate change).
+The brief was to advocate the need for human ingenuity in the face of a climate crisis.
+The following quotes were used as editorial pull-quotes; one for each of the eight stories:

 Jo-Anne Lewis